 Palacio Nacional (Presidential Palace)

-The mural is undergoing extended restoration, so we hope it will be accessible when it is your time to visit.
+The mural is undergoing extended restoration, so we hope it will be accessible when you visit.

 This massive building occupies the entire east side of Zocalo.